NastyRunner13/Generative-adversarial-networks/README.md

-Below is the updated README file including both ESRGAN and SRGAN implementations:

----

 # Generative Adversarial Networks (GANs) with PyTorch

 Welcome to the repository where I implement various types of Generative Adversarial Networks (GANs) inspired by research papers using PyTorch.
 This repository serves as a practical resource for learning and experimenting with state-of-the-art GAN architectures.